Toffery/parcing-raw-data/README.md

 There was a task to prepare a raw text data to the structured data format.

-There is a part of that raw data:
+Here is a part of that raw data:

 ![part_of_raw_data](part_of_raw_data.png)